shadow-WVFB-logo-2015_white

 The following bills were introduced during Week 1 (February 12-14) of the 60-day session.
 Those of interest to agricultural producers and rural West Virginians included:

 SB 10 By Senator Smith (Mr. President).
 Bill exempts the processing of beef, pork, and lamb by a slaughterhouse for an individual owner from the 6 percent consumer sales and service tax.
 Sent to Agriculture Committee.
 Passed.
 Sent to Finance.
+Sent to House Calendar.
+Moved to Special Calendar second reading.
 (Similar Bill HB 2146.)
 WVFB supports.

 HB 2054 By Delegate W. Clark.
 Bill removes the requirement that private farmers’ markets have two unrelated vendors apply for a license.
 It removes the requirement among all vendors, acknowledging that each vendor is jointly and severally liable to any violation.
 Sent to Government Organization.
 Passed as amended.
 On second reading Full House.
 On second reading House Calendar.
+Passed Full House.
+Sent to Senate Judiciary.
 WVFB monitoring.

 HB 2284 By Delegate Smith.
 Bill authorizes West Virginia Department of Agriculture to promulgate rules for meat and poultry inspection.
 Sent to House Government Organization.
 WVFB supports.